 by Sasha Alyson

 The Global Partnership for Education works closely with the World Bank and United Nations, with funding from USAID, Australia AID, and many others, to shape school policy in developing countries.
 GPE says all the right things.
-These screenshots are from its home page.
+These screenshots came from its home page.
 (Click dots below, or arrows on left and right, to see three images.)(1)

 GPE says its work is “based on data and evidence.”
 Sounds good!
 But it’s simply not true.

 Let’s look.
 Over the years, so much “aid money” has gone into well-connected pockets, with no evidence that it benefited anyone except the owners of those pockets, that funders increasingly require outside evaluations.
 Here are key conclusions from some of those evaluations.(2)

 The evaluation found good news.
 “Stakeholders in Togo have strengthened their capacity for education sector planning.”
 But did children learn more?